- Family Spice - https://familyspice.com -

 NOTE: If you don’t have much room in your refrigerator, you will probably need to add the unicorn horn right before you serve the cake.

 So this unicorn cake with the six rainbow colored layers was definitely not for the faint of heart.
-It took two days to make and assemble.
+It took two full days to bake, assemble and decorate.
 It took gobs and gobs of frosting to decorate.

 I spent several nights lying awake thinking about each aspect of decorating this cake.
 I really am all thumbs with the piping bag and I was afraid I had over-promised my daughter when I said I could make this unicorn cake.